open-turo/token-text-view/README.md

 ### Create templated text

-TokenTextView has a computed property called `templatedText` that converts tokenized text into text templates with tokens in identifiers:
+TokenTextView has a computed property called `templatedText` that converts rendered text into text templates with tokens in identifiers:

 ```
 print(tokenTextView.templatedText)